Letrozole Sandoz Tablets

 What it looks like

-Letrozole Sandoz 2.5 mg: dark yellow, round, coated tablet, marked CG on one side and FV on the other; supplied in blister packs in a cardboard carton of 30 tablets.
+Letrozole Sandoz 2.5 mg: dark yellow, round, film-coated tablet, marked CG on one side and FV on the other; supplied in blister packs in a cardboard carton of 30 tablets.

 - Letrozole Sandoz 2.5mg - 2.5mg letrozole.